kgaughan/blog/content/starting-again.md

 I haven't posted here in two years.
 This site was meant to be a way for me to start writing something more than post random crap on Twitter.
 I've failed at that, but I'd like to try again.

 I've a couple of small projects that I think I can use to get started again.
-I haven't been able to get a start on this year's [Advent of Code](https://adventofcode.com/), but I'd like to do as much of them through until the end of the year as I can, and write posts about the problems, any issues I rand into, and how I solved them.
+I haven't been able to get a start on this year's [Advent of Code](https://adventofcode.com/), but I'd like to do as much of them through until the end of the year as I can, and write posts about the problems, any issues I ran into, and how I solved them.

-Also, there are a few books I'd like to write posts about, as I intend on finally going through.
+Also, there are a few books I'd like to write posts about, as I intend on finally going through with reading them.
 They're mostly self-help books that I want to read so I can try to become a better person than I am now.

 * [:59 Seconds](https://www.goodreads.com/book/show/6340948-59-seconds) by Professor Richard Wiseman.
 The idea here is to develop some better habits to make me more effective than I am now.
 I like to be more organised and diligent than I am now, and possibly become a little less anxious and more open with people without needing something like alcohol for it to happen.
 I'd like to have healthier relationships with people, and especially friends and family.